Neha/designsystem101/README.md

 . staging
 . prod

----
-** Milestone 3**
-Now, you will get the components design from the designer
+Now, you got the components design from the designer.
+Your next steps should be:

 1. The look and feel is from css hence decide are you using some lib, css-in-js solution
-2. Design tokenn - create the design token files
+2. Design token - create the design token files
 3. Create your first component
 4. Test pipelines and TDD
 5. Tech documentation